awsdocs/amazon-comprehend-developer-guide/doc_source/how-async.md

 + [StartEventsDetectionJob](API_StartEventsDetectionJob.md) — Start a job to detect events in each document in the collection\.
 For more information about entities, see [Detect Events](how-events.md)\.
 + [StartKeyPhrasesDetectionJob](API_StartKeyPhrasesDetectionJob.md) — Start a job to detect key phrases in each document in the collection\.
 For more information about key phrases, see [Detect Key Phrases](how-key-phrases.md)\.
 + [StartPiiEntitiesDetectionJob](API_StartPiiEntitiesDetectionJob.md) — Start a job to detect personally identifiable information \(PII\) in each document in the collection\.
 For more information about PII, see [Detect Personally Identifiable Information \(PII\)](how-key-phrases.md)\.
-+ [StartSentimentDetectionJob](API_StartSentimentDetectionJob.md) — Start a job to detect the emotional sentiment in each document in the collection\.
++ [StartSentimentDetectionJob](API_StartSentimentDetectionJob.md) — Start a job to detect the sentiment in each document in the collection\.
 For more information about sentiments, see [Determine Sentiment](how-sentiment.md)\.
++ [StartTargetedSentimentDetectionJob](API_StartTargetedSentimentDetectionJob.md) — Start a job to detect the sentiment of specific entities in each document in the collection\.
+For more information, see [Analyze Targeted Sentiment](how-targeted-sentiment.md)\.
 + [StartTopicsDetectionJob](API_StartTopicsDetectionJob.md) — Start a job to detect the topics in a document collection\.
 For more information about topic modeling, see [Topic Modeling](topic-modeling.md)\.

 ## Monitoring Analysis Jobs<a name="how-monitor-progress"></a>